ngtwolf/vibe-infrastructure/README.md

 ### For Claude.ai or Claude Desktop

 1. Create a new project called "HomeNetwork" (or similar)
-2. Upload `networkguide.mdc` and `networkteam.mdc` as project knowledge
+2. Set up `networkguide.mdc` and `networkteam.mdc` as rules (check Claude's documentation for the exact location - typically in a `.claude/` or rules directory)
-3. In your first conversation, say: *"I want to implement Vibe Infrastructure using the protocols I've uploaded.
+3. In your first conversation, say: *"I want to implement Vibe Infrastructure using the protocols I've set up as rules.
 I have a [router brand] at [IP] to start with."*

 ### For Other AI Assistants

-- Provide both `.mdc` files as system instructions or custom instructions
+- Set up both `.mdc` files as rules (check your AI assistant's documentation for the exact rules directory location)
 - Ensure your AI has: file read/write, command execution, SSH access (if managing remote devices)
 - Follow the Implementation Guide to create directory structure